-Coral Springs Woman Accused Of Killing 21-Year-Old Gym Mate Faces Murder Charge
+No Bond For Coral Springs Woman Accused Of Killing 21-Year-Old Gym Mate

-A recent video posted on social media by a former gym mate shows happier times with friends of “Training for Warriors,” a group from her gym in Coral Springs.

-“Showing them that they can make a change for themselves and be better, that’s all she wanted to do.
-It was a huge part of her life and everybody here loved Daniela,” said Tabares’ trainer Rick Davies.
+Yvonne Serrano, 51, is charged with tampering with evidence and second-degree murder in the death of 21-year-old Daniela Tabares Maya over the weekend.

+“I do find probable cause.
+You will be held on a $1,000 bond on Count One and no bond until you see a divisional judge.
+Keep in touch with your attorney,” a judge told Serrano during her appearance.

-Tabares’ body, half slumped out of her car in a driveway no more than six minutes from her home, was discovered early Saturday morning by Coral Springs police.
+Tabares Maya’s body, half slumped out of her car in a driveway no more than six minutes from her home, was discovered early Saturday morning by Coral Springs police.
+She had been shot to death.

-Police arrested Yvonne Serrano, 51, another gym member and the person who reported finding a quote ‘strange woman dead in her driveway.’
+Police arrested Serrano after she reported finding a quote ‘strange woman dead in her driveway.’

+“I just walked out and there’s a car in my driveway with a dead body,” she told the 911 operator.

+Tabares Maya and Serrano both belonged to the same gym – Training for Warriors.

 Serrano changed her story multiple times throughout the day, according to the police.
 But after hours of pressing questions, investigators unraveled the truth.

-The two women, along with a small group from their gym, had gone to a movie and dinner.
+On Friday the two women, along with a small group from their gym, had gone to a movie and then drinks.
+Tabares Maya and Serrano were last seen leaving World of Beer in Coconut Creek.

-After drinks, Tabares offered to take Serrano home.
-Surveillance Video shows Tabares pulling up at 2 am.
+After drinks, Tabares Maya offered to take Serrano home, according to the police.
+Surveillance video shows them pulling up at 2 am.

 No one knows what happened inside that car, but police are determined to find out.

-Serrano, who was taken to the Broward County jail, is charged with tampering with evidence and second-degree murder.

-Tabares trainer created this GoFundMe page to help her family.
+Tabares Maya’s trainer created this GoFundMe page to help her family.

 Training for Warriors gym will provide a grief counselor from 7 p.m. to 9 p.m.
 Monday for those who knew and loved Daniela.